omeka/Documentation/source/Reference/libraries/globals/snippet.rst

 .. include:: /Reference/libraries/globals/summary/snippet.rst

-.. php:function:: snippet(string $text, int $startPos, int $endPos, string $append = …)
+.. php:function:: snippet($text, $startPos, $endPos, $append = '…')

     Return a substring of a given piece of text.

-    Note: this will only split strings on the space character.this will also strip html tags from the text before getting a snippet
+    Note: this will only split strings on the space character. this will also strip html tags from the text before getting a snippet

+    :type $text: string
-    :param string $text: Text to take snippet of
+    :param $text: Text to take snippet of
+    :type $startPos: int
-    :param int $startPos: Starting position of snippet in string
+    :param $startPos: Starting position of snippet in string
+    :type $endPos: int
-    :param int $endPos: Maximum length of snippet
+    :param $endPos: Maximum length of snippet
+    :type $append: string
-    :param string $append: String to append to snippet if truncated
+    :param $append: String to append to snippet if truncated
     :returns: string Snippet of given text

 *****